-The optimal drive level may be adjusted for a given driver impedance using the load parameter by clicking the gearwheel and selecting the appropriate output.
+The optimal drive level may be adjusted for a given driver impedance using the Load parameter.
 See Load Matching.

-The live measured impedance value is also shown in this view page.
+The live measured impedance value is also shown on the Driver page.
 Since the device can only measure this when there is a signal, the impedance is indicated as "?" when there is insufficient signal level to perform a measurement.

-You can restrict the range of impedances which will be considered normal by setting min. imp. and max. imp. to values other than "Any".
-Please note that the measured impedance may depart dramatically from the rated impedance due to variations in impedance for different frequencies for a given loudspeaker.
-If the measured impedance should fall outside this range, then a Check incident will be raised.
-See Incident Reporting
+Utility Pages

+Screen Contrast

+The Screen page in the "UTILITY" section adjusts the contrast (and optimal viewing angle) of the screen from 0-100% in 1% increments.